Ixinity for hemophilia B

 Kidney problems

-Ixinity may cause nephrotic syndrome, a condition in which the body passes too much protein in the urine, usually as a result of kidney damage.
+Ixinity may cause nephrotic syndrome, a condition wherein too much protein is passed in the urine, usually as a result of kidney damage.
 Nephrotic syndrome is more likely in patients with a history of allergic reactions or inhibitor development.

 Blood clots

 Blood clots (thromboembolism) may occur when using Ixinity.
-Patients should be monitored for blood clots during treatment, with close observation given those with liver disease, individuals who have undergone surgery, and those at an increased risk of clotting events.
+Patients should be monitored for blood clots during treatment, with close observation given to those with liver disease, those who have undergone surgery, and those at an increased risk of clotting events.

 Pregnancy and breastfeeding

-No clinical or preclinical data exist regarding the use of Ixinity in pregnant women or while breastfeeding.
-Patients who are pregnant or wish to become pregnant when using Ixinity should discuss this with their healthcare team.
+No clinical or preclinical data exist regarding the use of Ixinity in pregnant patients or while breastfeeding.
+People with hemophilia B who are pregnant or wish to become pregnant when using Ixinity should discuss this with their healthcare team.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.